-"Brands should indeed allocate customer service resources to the platform where their customers are most vocal, but they shouldn't let that attention compromise efforts on another channel," he said.
+"Brands should indeed allocate customer service resources to the platform where their customers are most vocal, but they shouldn't let that attention compromise effort on another channel," he added.

 Know and own your brand voice

-"A common mistake I see is when a business tries to go beyond their natural brand voice and try to be funny or edgy [about] current events," said Justin Garrity, president of social engagement platform Postano.
+"A common mistake I see is when a business tries to go beyond their natural brand voice and try to be funny or edgy [about] current events," said Justin Garrity, former president of social engagement platform Postano and current associate vice president of Sprinklr.
 "Oftentimes, it totally falls flat and does not align with a business's overall brand.
 The best brands on social media have a voice that is authentic to who they are and who their fans perceive them to be."

 "[Don't use] slang language in marketing messages, especially when it doesn't fit the audience," Wijesinghe said.
 "Businesses should speak the same language as their audience."

-"It's common for businesses to get caught up in all of the networks and the latest trends, but being on social is about building a community," Caravella said.
+"Being on social is about building a community," Caravella said.
 "If you're just getting up and running, pick a network or two that best fit your audiences, and devote time and energy to cultivating a community on those networks.
-Rather than unattended profiles and scattered responses, customers will appreciate the dedicated efforts, communication will persist and your organic following will grow."
+Rather than unattended profiles and scattered responses, customers will appreciate the dedicated efforts, communication will persist, and your organic following will grow."